PacketAnglers/atd-avd-evpn-vxlan/README.md

 # Deploy L3LS with EVPN VXLAN using AVD and CVP
 This PoC will allow you to use Arista's AVD automation framework to deploy a dual datacenter, layer 3 leaf spine fabric with EVPN VXLAN.
 Additionally, it incorporates CVP into the CI/CD pipeline for configuration change management and auditing.
-The PoC has some devices with static configurations, and some that you will be modifying and implementing yourself.
+The PoC has some devices with static configurations that need to be deployed with the via ansible playbooks utilizing the **eos_config** role, and some that you will be modifying and implementing yourself using AVD.

 ## Datacenter Fabric Topology
 Below is a network diagram of the datacenter topology you will be working with.
 In this topology, all `s1` devices correspond with `sites/dc1`, and all `s2` devices correspond with `sites/dc2`.